Virginia High snaps 19-game skid against Richlands

 “They are our leaders,” Patterson said.
 “We go as they go.
 Conner has been phenomenal for years.
 Brody has been phenomenal all year.
 He has been so good for us.
 We are not where we are without those two guys.”

-Brody Jones wasted no time to get the Bearcats on the brightly lit scoreboard in Bristol, connecting with Connor Davidson on a strike for the 7-0 lead with 9:43 on the clock.
+Brody Jones wasted no time to get the Bearcats on the brightly lit scoreboard in Bristol.
+With 9:43 remaining in the first quarter, Jones found Conner Davidson on a 32-yard strike as the Bearcats made their mark first.
+Owen Dean’s extra point was no good making the Virginia High advantage 6-0.

-Senior Patrick Poku followed on the next drive with a 52-yard run to extend the margin to 14-0.
-Davidson got on the board again early in the second quarter on a 7-yard scoring pass from Jones.

-Richlands quarterback Dylan Brown did his part to get the Blue Tornado on the board, running 27 yards for a touchdown.
-Just nine seconds later, Richlands defensive back Collin Adkins picked off a Jones pass and followed by snagging a 11-yard scoring pass from Jones to cut the margin to 21-14.
+After a quick four and out, Richlands punted the ball back to the Bearcats who did not waste any time at clawing the Blues a second time in the first frame.

+This time, Patrick Poku etched his name into the box score on his senior night.
+The Bearcats senior speedster took an end around hand off 52 yards to extend the Virginia High lead to 14-0 after Jones punched in a two-point conversion run.

+With 4:55 remaining in the second frame, Blue Tornado defensive back Collin Adkins intercepted a Jones pass inside Bearcat territory to set Richlands up nicely as the half came ot a close.

+The Blues did not shy away from Adkins as Brown found the five-foot-11 freshman on an 11-yard toss to the end zone with 1:35 remaining in the second quarter.
+All of a sudden the once 21-point Bearcat lead had been cut to seven, with the scoreboard reading 21-14 in favor of the homestanding Bearcats.

-However, Davidson then completed his hat trick, sprinting 78-yards to the end to extend the Bearcats lead back to 14 with 1:22 left to take a 28-14 lead into halftime.
+However, the Bearcats would deliver one last dose of Cat Scratch Fever to the Blues before the first half ended.
+On the ensuing kickoff, Davidson completed his hat trick on the evening.
+The senior Bearcat sprinter housed a kickoff on the end of a 78-yard return to extend the Bearcats lead back to 14 with 1:22 remaining in the first half.
+Virginia High took a 28-14 lead into halftime.

 “It was a magical night.
 The moment they kicked it I was in my head.
 I said, ‘I’m housing this.’
 I saw the hole and I hit it,” Davidson noted after gaining 130 all-purpose yards.
 “We battled through some adversity but we got through it.”

-Brown struck against for Richlands, opening the half with a 3-yard scoring run to narrow the margin to 28-21.

-Virginia High answered from there, with Jones scoring on runs of 1, 3 and 46 yards.
-Owen Dean also added a late 26-yard field goal for the Bearcats.

-Richlands scored once more with 7:19 left to play on a 42-yard scoring pass by Brown to Gavin Whited.
+The fourth frame started just as the third frame ended—with more production from the legs of Jones.

+With 9:41 remaining in the contest, Jones once again called his number.
+The Virginia High signal caller scampered into the end zone for the second time Friday from three yards out to extend the Virginia High lead to 42-21.

+However, the Blues were not done yet.
+With 7:19 left in the district tilt, Brown found Gavin Whited on a 42-yard bomb to bring the score to 42-28.
 Brown finished his night with 78 passing yards and 195 rushing yards with four total scores.

-It was a night to remember for Jones, who played such a big role in the Bearcats finally beating the Blue Tornado.
+However, Jones continued his senior night that will not be forgotten anytime soon.

+The Bearcats quarterback took off on a 46-yard dash to paydirt for his fifth overall touchdown Friday night to push the Bearcats advantage to 49-28 with 4:41 remaining.

 “This feels awesome.
 I was not here for all those other losses [to Richlands], but I was here for three of them.
 This just feels amazing—especially on senior night,” Jones said after his 307 total yard, six touchdown performance.
 “We have to cherish this over the weekend but we have to get back to work.
 We gotta stay clicking.
 We have to stay on a level.
 We cannot get too high or get too low.”